DuPage County Is Making Better Progress Than Neighboring Counties In Getting People Vaccinated For COVID-19 -- What's Going On?

 “It was effortless, it was painless, and it was really actually a really good experience,” he said.

-With 2.43 percent of its population fully vaccinated, DuPage County is ahead of the state’s average of less than 2 percent.
+With 2.43% of its population fully vaccinated, DuPage County is ahead of the state’s average of less than 2%.

-It’s also ahead of the other counties in our viewing area.
-For example, Cook County is hovering below 2 percent of its residents fully vaccinated, despite having a larger stockpile of actual vaccine doses per capita.
+It’s also ahead of the other counties in the area.
+For example, Cook County is hovering below 2% of its residents fully vaccinated, despite having a larger stockpile of actual vaccine doses per capita.

 And we wanted to know – why is that?